isomerpages/tpsite-test/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: To view TP's vacancies, please
+      - other: <div>To view TP's vacancies, please
           <a           href="https://cutt.ly/ZTnOKPa">           click here.
           </a> Interested applicants, please email your resumes to           <a
           href="mailto:career@tp.edu.sg"> career@tp.edu.sg.</a> We regret to